 A Web site for researching federal grants as well as additional information on grants in general is at the following site:

 Small Business Direct Contract Funding

 Federal Government direct contracting regulations are at:

 “Small to Feds”, the web site you are reading, was initiated to assist small businesses in understanding the above regulation and direct federal government contracting.
-Please see the table of contents in the left margin of this site for topics.
+Please see the table of contents in the right margin of this site for topics.

 As stated in the introduction above, both for-profit and non-profit entities compete for direct federal contracting.
 A non-profit entity will bid grants and direct contracts at 0 profit.
 The following links are suggested as an introduction to direct federal government contracting: